What is PTSD?

 What can I do to help myself?

 While self-help is great for some things, PTSD probably isn’t one of them.
 While there are things such as mindfulness, loving-kindness meditation and EFT which you can practice at home, none are without risks.
-However, if you do want to try self-help, Cumbria, Northumberland, Tyne and Wear NHS Trust has produced some excellent self-help guides.
+However, if you want to try self-help, Cumbria, Northumberland, Tyne and Wear NHS Trust has produced some excellent self-help guides.

 How long does it take to recover?